 What shall I serve my Croque Monsieur with?

-Because it is not a light sandwich, I’d suggest something light on a side, like simple green salad or any other light salad of your choice.
-If you’re looking for suggestions, you may want to check this awesome compilation of 35 Amazing Detox Salads.
+Because it is not a light sandwich, I’d suggest something light on a side, like a simple green salad or any other light salad of your choice.
+If you’re looking for suggestions, you may want to check out this awesome compilation of 35 Amazing Detox Salads.